-A Spanish-language introduction to the music of Henri Dutilleux, to be published in 2016 by Pauta Journal in Mexico.
+A Spanish-language introduction to the music of Henri Dutilleux, published in 2017 by Pauta Journal in Mexico.
 Written with Mexican composer Mauricio Beltrán.

 Stylistic development and variation form: Dutilleux’s Second Symphony, Le Double in context (2016)

-An extension of Between the Pages, this new article, which examines the the impact of variation form in the stylistic development of Henri Dutilleux, will be published in the Mitteilungen der Paul Sacher Stiftung in April 2016.
+An extension of Between the Pages, which examines the the impact of variation form in the stylistic development of Henri Dutilleux.
+Published in the Mitteilungen der Paul Sacher Stiftung in April 2016.

 Between the Pages (2011/12)

-I recently co-authored a paper entitled ‘Between the Pages, Composition Process in Dutilleux’s Symphony No. 2’ with Mexican composer Mauricio Beltrán.
-The paper was presented at the Sacher Perspectives International Conference at Cardiff University, March 2012.
-This is the abstract for the paper:
+‘Between the Pages, Composition Process in Dutilleux’s Symphony No. 2’ was co-authored with Mexican composer Mauricio Beltrán.
+The paper was presented at the Sacher Perspectives International Conference at Cardiff University, March 2012 and published in Tempo music journal, here.

 This paper examines the sketches for Henri Dutilleux’s Symphony No. 2, Le Double held at the Paul Sacher Stiftung in Basel.
 The material is described in more detail than has been attempted hitherto, testing and challenging some previous statements and conclusions.
 It also reveals sketches that have remained hidden, leading to some surprising new facts, including: the extent of Dutilleux’s indecision regarding Le Double’s instrumentation, his struggle to compose part of the second movement and an early sketch for a different opening to the work.
 It seeks, finally, to show how some of the newly discovered material has implications as to how we view the finished composition.